olemb/dbfread/README.rst

 date
   Date when the file was last written to (as ``datetime.datetime``).

-encoding
-  Character encoding used in the file.
-This is determined by the ``language_driver`` byte in the header or by the ``encoding`` keyword argument.

 field_names
   A list of field names in the order they appear in the file.
 This can for example be used to produce the header line in a CSV file.

+encoding
+  Character encoding used in the file.
+This is determined by the ``language_driver`` byte in the header, and can be overriden with the ``encoding`` keyword argument.

+ignorecase, lowernames, parserclass, recfactory, raw These correspond to the keyword arguments below.

 header
   The file header.
 Example::